since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 #### Maneuver Versatility

 You can replace one maneuver you know with a different maneuver whenever you finish a long rest.
 This change reflects your physical and mental preparation for the day ahead.
-Each time you learn new maneuvers you can also replace one maneuver you know with a different one.

-#### Expertise

-At 3rd level, choose one of your skill proficiencies or one of your tool proficiencies.
-Your proficiency bonus is doubled for any ability check that uses your chosen proficiency.

-At 6th level, you can choose one more of your proficiencies to gain this benefit.

 #### Extra Attack
 Starting at 5th level, you can attack twice, rather than once, whenever you take the Attack action on your turn.

-The number of attacks increases to three when you reach 15th level in this class.

 #### Close Quarters Shooter